 Which options can you easily load and unload?
 Can you pull clothes right off when you're in a rush, or is more care required?
 In this testing category, we look at how easy each hanger is to use.
 Clothes hangers might seem simple in general, but there are definitely differences that we note after using each comparatively for three weeks.

-Our favorite easy to use options are the Proman Natural Wood Kascades and Zober Wooden.
+Our favorite easy-to-use options are the Proman Natural Wood Kascades and Zober Wooden.
 Both are wooden construction with thicker arms that are easy to slide a pair of pants or a sweater onto.
 We also love that the hook is quite burly with a 360 turn, which allows you to set it up in a number of configurations.
 Like the Sharpty Plastic, you can easily pull clothes off without them flipping off the rod.
 The slippery arm materials also make it simple to slide clothing on quickly and easily.

-The Utopia Home is another plastic clothes hanger that's easy enough to slide clothes onto, but when pulling them off, the in-cut spaces on the shoulder, unfortunately, catches clothing, which doesn't make it as easy to deal with on a daily basis.
-The velvet coated hangers, like the Zober Premium Velvet Skirt and AmazonBasics Slim Velvet score lower because of the non-slip coating that helps keep clothing on, but also makes it harder to slide fleecy clothes onto.
+The Utopia Home is another plastic clothes hanger that's easy enough to slide clothes onto.
+Unfortunately, when pulling them off, the incut spaces on the shoulder tends to catch clothing.
+The velvet-coated hangers, like the Zober Premium Velvet Skirt and Amazon Basics Slim Velvet score lower because of the non-slip coating that helps keep clothing on but also makes it harder to slide fleecy clothes onto.

 The most durable option by far is the JS Non-Slip.
 Our biceps and triceps got a great workout trying to bend it out of shape.
 Even after attempting bends for over 10 minutes, we still couldn't get it to break, but we did eventually get it to deform.
 The Mawa by Reston-Lloyd is another burly metal product but seems flimsier than the JS.
 We were able to bend and break it after three hand bends.
-The material first bent then eventually broke with ample force applied.
+The material first bent and then eventually broke with ample force applied.
 The House Day Skirt, on the other hand, completely shattered after one hard bend into many pieces.

-The clothes hangers with the best all-around non-slip performance are the velvet contenders, which include the Zober Premium Velvet Skirt and AmazonBasics Slim, Velvet, Non-Slip Suit.
-The texturized surface is quite friction-y, which ensure that your clothing will stay in place and off the floor.
+The clothes hangers with the best all-around non-slip performance are the velvet contenders, which include the Zober Premium Velvet Skirt and Amazon Basics Slim Velvet Non-Slip.
+The texturized surface is quite friction-y, ensuring that your clothing will stay in place and off the floor.

 Wooden clothes hangers, on the other hand, have a larger arm length and width, which increases surface area to avoid slippage, but they are still slippery.
 Not even the shoulder grooves won't prevent silk shirts from slipping off.
 We do appreciate the vinyl-lined trouser rung on the Zober Wooden Suit that makes it less slippery than the Proman Kascade and will keep your skirts and pants in place.

 One of the most versatile hangers is the Zober Premium Velvet Skirt.
 It features a non-slip construction that allows you to hang basically any garment of clothing in any configuration.
-It doesn't have space-saving features aside from the fact that you can slip your pants and skirts to them, which takes up less space overall.
+It doesn't have space-saving features aside from the fact that you can slip your pants and skirts through them, which takes up less space overall.

 — Amber King